thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 ### Technical Description and Patch Description

 The incident caused the block production to halt due to bitasset data for the `GAS` asset (`2.4.0`) returning an object id `0.0.0`.
+This error was triggered during a maintenance interval and threw an assertion that prevented block producers from producing blocks.
 Since object ids are supposed to not change, this has lead the BitShares developers to believe that a memory corruption caused the assertion.

 After several attempts to identify the cause of the memory corruption, Daniel Larimer gave the crucial hint about the potential of a `flat_index` container corrupting the memory on a resize.

-A simple [two line
+A simple [five line
 patch](https://github.com/bitshares/bitshares-core/commit/67804359693168f16db98b40319593b64b6a9eed)
 replacing the `flat_index` container with a `generic_index` container solved the memory corruption and thus the block production issue.
 Going forward, all